documenso/documenso/CONTRIBUTING.md

 - The development branch is <code>main</code>.
 All pull request should be made against this branch.
 - If you need help getting started, [join us on Slack](https://documen.so/slack).
-- Use [Convential Commits](https://www.conventionalcommits.org/) to keep everything nice and clean.
+- Use [Conventional Commits](https://www.conventionalcommits.org/) to keep everything nice and clean.
 - Choose your branch name using the issue you are working on and a coventional commit type.

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your